 It is important that all available data be used in identifying causes of spoilage.
 It is essential that a complete assessment be made for each incident of spoilage.
 Data must be gathered (see Appendix 1) from the processing plant and the laboratory analyses and other sources by the appropriate expert(s).
 A careful and comprehensive analysis of such data is imperative in the accurate identification of the cause of spoilage.
-The following guidelines, though not all inclusive, should assist this identification.
+The following guidelines , though not all inclusive, should assist this identification.
 6.1 Number of spoiled containers

-- a) Isolated container usually a random leaker and containers rarely the result of under-processing. - b) Several containers mixed microflora, probably due to post-process contamination and leakage.
+- a) Isolated container usually a random leaker and rarely the result of under-processing - b) Several containers mixed microflora, probably due to post-process contamination and leakage.

 Leaker spoilage may occur with or without defective seams or visible dents and may be related to over-cooling, inadequate chlorination, contaminated cooling water and/or dirty, wet post-processing equipment.
-Handling cans while warm and wet or excessive rough can handling practices may increase likelihood of leaker spoilage.
-If there is a high proportion of spoiled containers and only sporeformers are present, under-processing is usually indicated.
-However, leakage should not be ruled out.
+Handling cans while warm and wet may increase likelihood of leaker spoilage.
+If there is a high proportion of spoiled containers and only sporeformers are present, underprocessing is usually indicated.

-6.2 Age of Product and Storage
+6.2 Age of product and storage